2008 United States Senate election in Virginia

-The 2008 United States Senate election in Virginia was held on November 4, 2008.
-Incumbent Republican Senator John Warner decided to retire instead of seeking a sixth term.
-Former Democratic governor Mark Warner (unrelated) won the open seat by more than 31 percentage points, defeating Republican and fellow former governor Jim Gilmore and becoming the first Democrat to win this seat since 1966.
+The 2008 United States Senate election in Virginia was held on November 4, 2008, to elect a member of the United States Senate to represent the Commonwealth of Virginia.
+Incumbent Republican U.S. senator John Warner declined to seek re-election to a sixth term.
+Democratic former governor Mark Warner (Note: Unrelated to John Warner.) defeated Republican former governor Jim Gilmore by a 31-point margin.
+Warner was the first Democrat to win this seat since 1966.
 This was also the first time since 1964 that the state voted simultaneously for a Democratic presidential candidate and a Democratic Senate candidate, having voted for Barack Obama in the concurrent presidential election, albeit by a far lesser margin.
 This was Virginia's first open-seat election since 1988.
 Since Warner took office in 2009, Democrats have held both of Virginia's Senate seats, which they had last done in 1970, when Harry F. Byrd Jr. left the Democratic Party to become an independent.

 Warner's large margin of victory was reflected throughout the state — Gilmore won only six counties and independent cities (Augusta, Colonial Heights, Hanover, Poquoson, Powhatan, and Rockingham), and his margin did not exceed more than 2,000 votes in any of them.
+Analysts attributed Warner's large margin of victory to various factors, such as Warner outraising Gilmore more than 9-to-1, and Warner's high approval rating as governor.
+According to VCU's Commonwealth poll, only 23 percent of Virginian adults had a favorable view of Gilmore.

 To date, this is the last time Amelia County and Bland County voted Democratic.
 This is the last time that a Democratic candidate won a majority of Virginia's counties and independent cities.